 Scalability: SOAP was popular when IT services were only available for giant companies.
 It is designed to fulfill a particular task, which makes codes are hard to scale.
 On the other hand, REST mapping one URL to one resource.
-It distributes complexity of a single page into multiple simple pages.
-The characteristic naturally increases the scalability of a system.
+It distributes(divides/splits) complexity of a single page into multiple simple pages.
+This characteristic naturally increases the scalability of a system.